 Is there a minimum period I must hold the wines for?

-Generally, we urge investors to set a minimum 3-5 year horizon for their portfolios in order to benefit from a typical market cycle, with an optimum term of 5-10 years.
+Generally, we advise clients to set a minimum 3-5 year horizon for their portfolios in order to benefit from a typical market cycle, with an optimum term of 5-10 years.

 However, should you wish to sell your wines at any stage, we will liquidate stock upon request.
 Cult Wines do not levy any early redemption or cancellation charges at any stage.